Bellevue man found guilty of cyberstalking wife of candidate for Nebraska Legislature

 A message left for Sryniawski's attorney seeking comment was not immediately returned.

-FBI investigators determined that Sryniawski sent threatening and sexually explicit emails to Diane Parris of La Vista, who served as the campaign manager for her husband, Jeff Parris.
-He was seeking the District 14 seat in the Nebraska Legislature in 2018.
+FBI investigators determined that Sryniawski sent threatening and sexually explicit emails to Jeff Parris.
+Diane Parris of La Vista served as the campaign manager for her husband.
+Jeff Parris was seeking the District 14 seat in the Nebraska Legislature in 2018.

 "We'd just like to say that we are happy that he was found guilty on that charge," Diane Parris said Tuesday.

-Parris, 51, received emails in October 2018 from a man who she was in a relationship more than two decades ago.
-The emails demanding that Jeff Parris drop out of the race, contained personal information about Diane Parris and included a nude photo of her.
+Jeff Parris received emails in October 2018 from a man who Diane Parris was in a relationship with more than two decades ago.
+The emails demanding that Jeff Parris drop out of the race contained personal information about Diane Parris and included a nude photo of her.

 She told The World-Herald that she had consented to the photo when it was taken years ago, but not to its distribution.
 The couple reported the emails to the La Vista Police Department and the FBI.